BMW 7 Series (G11): 740e/740Le iPerformance

 The 740e iPerformance was unveiled at the 2016 Geneva International Motor Show, together with the new BMW M760Li xDrive and the BMW i8 Protonic Red Edition special-edition model.
 Sales of the 740e/740Le iPerformance began in Germany in July 2016.

 The 740e/740Le iPerformance features the same drivetrain as the BMW X5 xDrive40e plug-in hybrid, and has an all-electric range is 25 mi, dropping to 23 mi in the xDrive version, both under the New European Driving Cycle (NEDC).
 Under the EPA test cycle, the all-electric range was rated at 14 mi.
 According to EPA, the 740e/740Le burns some petrol during the first 14 mi, so the actual all-electric range varies between 0 and 14 mi.

-The 740e/740Le iPerformance mates a turbocharged 192 kW (258 hp) 2.0-litre, inline four petrol engine with an electric motor, resulting in a combined power output of 242 kW (325 hp) and 500 N⋅m (369 lb⋅ft) of torque.
+The 740e/740Le iPerformance mates a turbocharged 192 kW 2.0-litre, inline four petrol engine with an electric motor, resulting in a combined power output of 240 kW and 500 Nm of torque.
 BMW's Auto eDrive function allows drivers to choose how the car operates and features modes for pure electric driving and performance.
 Drivers can also select from the usual Eco Pro, Comfort and Sport modes too.
 The 740e/740Le can be charged in less than four hours from a domestic socket, or in under three hours from a wall box charger.
 All models get an eight-speed automatic transmission as standard.
-The 740e can sprint to 0–62 mph in 5.6 s—the 740Le version is 0.1 s slower while the xDrive variant is 0.2 s faster.
+The 740e can accelerate from 0–62 mph in 5.6 seconds—the 740Le version is 0.1 seconds slower while the xDrive variant is 0.2 seconds faster.